DragonSpit/HPCsharp/README.md

 Min|Array, List|1.5-3X faster
 Max|Array, List|1.5X faster

-- Expanded interface to allow a sub-range of array or List to be compared
+- Expanded interface to allow a sub-range of Array or List to be operated on
 - More standard C# algorithms to come shortly...

 Additional included algorithms: